Key Takeaways

 - The maximum redemption rate is 1.5¢ per point.

-- Less value than transferring to partners, but better than the standard 1¢ per point rate.
+- Less valuable than transferring to partners, but better than the standard 1¢ per point rate

 What You Shouldn’t Do

-Some redemptions give far less value for your Chase Ultimate Rewards points and are best avoided:
+Some redemptions usually deliver less value for your Chase Ultimate Rewards points and are generally worth avoiding:

 - Gift cards: Redeem at only 1¢ per point